Adding a user to a server

 • Username — A username for the new user.

-• Server — Click the down arrow and select the server on which the user will have access.
+• Server — Click the down arrow and select the server to assign the user to.

 • Password (Generate strong password) — Enter a password or click the button to have the panel create a strong password for you.